4W4I5/Semester-7-Notes/SSD/Finals Prep/Finals Prep Notes.md

     return response
 ```

-#### **What is Different Compared to the First Version?**
+### **What is Different Compared to the First Version?**

 1. **No Changes in Session Management Code**:
 	- The session management logic in both versions is identical.
 	- Both versions include:
 		- **Session Expiration**:
 			- `make_session_permanent` sets the session lifetime to 5 minutes.
 		- **Session ID Validation**:
 			- `check_session_id` compares session ID in cookies with the session-stored ID to prevent session hijacking.
 		- **Session ID Assignment**:
 			- `set_session_id` updates the session with the cookie-stored `session_id`.
 2. **Password and Authentication Enhancements**:
 	- The second version introduces significant improvements in password and authentication management (e.g., password strength validation, default password detection, reuse prevention, etc.).
 	- However, these changes are unrelated to session management.
 3. **No New Tokens or Advanced Session Logic**:
 	- Per-request tokens or session revalidation for sensitive operations are not implemented in this version either.
 	- No additional handling of concurrent sessions, idle session monitoring, or forced session termination for high-risk activities.
 4. **Session Security**:
 	- There are no new enhancements like setting cookie flags (`secure=True` and `httponly=True`) in the second version.
 These were recommended earlier but not yet implemented.

----

-### **Summary of Differences**

-The **session management code** remains identical between both versions.
-However, the second version introduces enhancements in **password management**, **default password detection**, and **password reuse prevention**, which do not directly impact session management.

-If you want to further enhance session security, consider:

-1. Enforcing `secure=True` and `httponly=True` for session cookies.
-2. Adding per-request tokens for critical actions.
-3. Implementing concurrent session prevention.

 ---
 # Lecture 16 & 17: Access Control